fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 Servlet
 -------

 The sample server is a Java Servlet intended to run in a Servlet Container such as Apache Tomcat.
-A pre-built servlet is provided in the "Release" tab.

 ####Apache Tomcat: